Skip to content

 invalid_clientClient authentication failed (e.g., bad credentials or unknown client)

-unauthorized_clientThe client is not authorized to use the rsl grant type
+unauthorized_clientThe client is not permitted access to this server

-invalid_licenseThe license is either invalid or not available for the specified resource
+invalid_licenseThe license is invalid or not available for the specified resource

-invalid_resourceThe resource is either invalid or managed by this license server
+invalid_resourceThe resource is invalid or not managed by this license server

 unsupported_grant_typeThe grant_type value is not supported by the token endpoint